scbabacus/json-server/README.md

 - `element` The element template.

 #### $exec directive
-Used to execute a Javascript statement without generating values in any outputs to the target field.
+Used to execute a Javascript statements without generating values in any outputs to the target field.

-> Note: You do not use string interpolation marker `${...}` for a statement provided to `$exec`

 For example, for this json template:
 ```json